iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > Stop crying.
 If they are tracking you they can do it without this app.
 Be kind.
 Love each other.
 Wear a mask.<br> :date: __2020-11-15 13:23:31__

 > Keeping us as updated as possible.
 People Please...Mask Up!!!!<br> :date: __2020-11-12 12:51:16__

-> I is good<br> :date: __2020-11-12 00:48:44__

-> COVID Alert NJ App is being made available by the New Jersey Department of Health (DOH) to complement New Jersey’s comprehensive COVID-19 contact tracing effort.
-COVID Alert NJ is a free and secure mobile phone app that allows New Jerseyans: 1.
-To be alerted if they have been in close contact with another app user who has tested positive for COVID-19 – even if that person is a stranger 2.
-To track their symptoms and get advice on what to do to protect themselves and other's.<br> :date: __2020-11-08 18:00:46__

-> This is good app<br> :date: __2020-11-08 13:49:07__